Video Games and Eye Strain: Is Your Child at Risk?

-Being glued to a screen slows blinking to a crawl, causing dryness and blurred vision.
+Being glued to a screen slows blinking to a crawl, causing vision problems like dryness and eye strain.
 These fast fixes will get tears flowing again—no crying necessary

 If you have a teen or preteen at home, chances are you own at least one video-gaming system.
 You may not know how to turn the thing on, but you’ve likely quarreled with said child to “turn it off already!”

 You’ve also likely wondered what all that time spent staring at a screen is doing to your child’s eyes.

 Take heart.
 Gaming binges won’t blind your kid or cause permanent vision problems.

 But (you knew it was coming)… sinking hours into video games can most definitely lead to tired, sore, red eyes, headaches—even blurry vision for a short while.

 There’s actually a medical name for this uncomfortable cluster of symptoms: digital eye strain.
 And it’s directly tied to long stretches of looking at smartphone, TV, and computer screens, which emit high-energy visible blue light.